 Available in Quantities of 50,000 to 10,000,000

-While both N95s and KN95s are predominantly made in China and have the same > 95% filtration efficiency, N95s are authorized by the U.S. CDC (Center for Disease Control) by NIOSH and KN95s are authorized by the Chinese CDC (Chinese Center for Disease Control and Prevention) with GB2626-2006 certification.
+While both N95s and KN95s are predominantly made in China and have the same 95% filtration efficiency, N95s are authorized by the U.S. CDC (Center for Disease Control) by NIOSH and KN95s are authorized by the Chinese CDC (Chinese Center for Disease Control and Prevention) with GB2626-2006 certification.
 The Langie KN95 is recognized as providing equivalent filtration efficiency as an N95 on the basis of not only its GB2626-2006 certification in China, but also its EN149-2001 CE certification in Europe.
 Random samples of Langie KN95s tested at NIOSH showed an average filtration efficiency of small particles of 97.2% (maximum 98.9% and minimum of 93.1%).